oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 #### Exposing applications in Istio-enabled domains

-When a domain is running with Istio support, you should use the Istio gateway to provide external access to applications, instead of using an ingress controller like Traefik.
-Using the Istio gateway will enable you to view the traffic in Kiali and to use distributed tracing all the way from the entry point to the cluster, for example, the Istio gateway.
+When a domain is running with Istio support, you should use the Istio ingress gateway to provide external access to applications, instead of using an ingress controller like Traefik.
+Using the Istio ingress gateway, you can also view the traffic in Kiali and to use distributed tracing all the way from the entry point to the cluster.

-To configure external access to your domain, you need to create an Istio `Gateway` and `Virtualservice` as shown in the example below:
+To configure external access to your domain, you need to create an Istio `Gateway` and `VirtualService` as shown in the example below:

 ```
 ---